-Resorption of diamond in kimberlitic silicate melts was investigated at 2.5 GPa and 1300-1500° C for 10 to 120 min. using a piston cylinder high pressure apparatus.
-A natural diamond crystal and a resorption agent (kimberlite powder) were emplaced in a sealed inner Pt capsule.
-The inner sample capsule was then loaded with the W-I buffer powder in a sealed outer Pt capsule.
-The natural diamonds used are smoothfaced octahedral crystals (1 mm in diameter) with slightly resorbed rounded corner and edge.
-To examine the effect of carbon (or CO2) concentration in the melt on the diamond resorption, kimberlite compositions with variable carbon (or CO2) concentrations were prepared.
-They were (1) the natural group 1 kimberlite composition from Wesselton Mine, South Africa (4.77 wt.% CO2 and 6.2 wt.% H2O), (2) the graphite-doped compositions in which graphite powder (20 wt.%) was added to the Wesselton kimberlite, (3) the carbonate-doped compositions in which CaCO3 (30 and 50 wt.%) was added to the natural kimberlite, and (4) the synthetic kimberlite compositions in which SiO2, Al2O3, TiO2, MnO, MgCO3, CaCO3, Na2CO3, and K2CO3 were mixed with Fe, FeO, or Fe2O3.
+Resorption of diamond in kimberlitic silicate melts was investigated at 2.5 GPa and 1300-1500° C for 10 to 240 min. using a piston cylinder high pressure apparatus.
+A natural diamond crystal and a resorption agent (kimberlite powder) were emplaced in a sealed inner Pt capsule (2 mm in diameter).
+The inner sample capsule was then loaded with the W-I buffer powder in a sealed outer Pt capsule (3 mm in diameter).
+The natural diamonds used are smooth-faced octahedral crystals (1 mm in diameter) with slightly resorbed rounded corner and edge.

+To examine the effect of carbon (or CO2) concentration in the melt on the diamond resorption, several kimberlite compositions with various carbon (or CO2) concentrations were prepared.
+They were (1) the natural group 1 kimberlite composition from Wesselton Mine, South Africa (4.77 wt.% CO2 and 6.2 wt.% H2O), (2) the graphite-doped composition in which graphite powder (20 wt.%) was added to the Wesselton kimberlite, (3) the carbonate-doped compositions in which CaCO3 was added to the Wesselton kimberlite, and (4) the synthetic kimberlite compositions in which SiO2, Al2O3, TiO2, MnO, MgCO3, CaCO3, Na2CO3, and K2CO3 were mixed with Fe, FeO, or Fe2O3.
 No H2O was added to these synthetic compositions.

-All diamonds in the run-products exhibited a variety of resorption features on {111} face including both negatively and positively oriented trigons, hexagonal deep pit, and/or shallow depression with hexagonal morphology.
+All diamonds in the run-products exhibited a variety of resorption features on {111} face including both negatively and positively oriented trigons, hexagonal deep and shallow pits, knoblike asperities, and/or shallow depression with hexagonal morphology.
 In addition, in most of the run-products, except for those with graphite-doped kimberlite, the diamonds showed preferential resorption of corners and edges of octahedron.
-In the runs with the natural-kimberlite and carbonate-doped natural-kimberlite compositions, extensive resorption occurred and no octahedral faces were preserved after 120 min.
+In the runs with the natural-kimberlite and carbonate-doped natural kimberlite compositions, extensive resorption occurred and no octahedral faces were preserved after 120 min.
 In those run, knob-like asperities were noted on corners and edges.
 Kimberlite portions of the run-products were composed of dendritic quench-crystal aggregates.
 No graphite was present in all the runs, except for those with graphite-doped kimberlite composition.

 All diamonds in the runs-products with natural-kimberlite and carbonate-doped natural-kimberlite compositions showed negatively oriented trigon.
 A majority of the pits are sharply edged trigons but some shallow pits are in the rounded triangular shape with rounded bottom surface.
-The trigons include the types of pyramidalshallow, pyramidal-deep, flat-bottomed-sallow, and flat-bottomed-deep, as classified by Frank and Lang (1965).
-Small trigons (< 1 $\mu$ m) of both flat-bottomed and pyramidal exists within the relatively large trigons.
+The trigons include the types of pyramidal-shallow, pyramidal-deep, flat-bottomed-sallow, and flat-bottomed-deep, as classified by Frank and Lang (1965).
+Small trigons (< 1 mm) of both flat-bottomed and pyramidal exists within the relatively large trigons.
 The size of trigon clearly increases with run temperature and run duration.
 Addition of carbonate to the kimberlite composition suppressed the resorption of diamond.